-- Ensure that relevant information regarding SEN students is disseminated to staff.
+- Relevant information regarding SEN students is disseminated to staff.

-- Make referrals to and work with external agencies.
+- Referrals are made to and we work with external agencies.

-- Organise and oversee the Annual Review process for all students with SEN statements.
+- The Annual Review process for all students with SEN statements is planned and overseen.

-- To identify and monitor students’ individual needs to ensure that appropriate provision can be made.
+- Students’ individual needs are identified and monitored to ensure that appropriate provision can be made.

-- To plan and effective curriculum to meet the needs of students with special educational needs and ensure targets are SMART.
+- We plan an effective curriculum to meet the needs of students with special educational needs and ensure targets are SMART.

-- To work in close partnership with and involve parents/carers of students who have special educational needs.
+- We work in close partnership with and involve parents/carers of students who have special educational needs.

-- To ensure all who are involved with students are aware of the procedures for identifying their needs, supporting and teaching them.
+- All who are involved with students are aware of the procedures for identifying their needs, supporting and teaching them, including outside agencies.

 We offer an open door policy where you are welcome any time to make an appointment to meet with either the class teacher or SENCo and discuss how your child is getting on.
 We can offer advice and practical ways that you can help your child at home.